Skip to main content

 "bool_arg": cli_args.bool(),

-"list_type": cli_args.list(cli_args.int()),
+"list-type": cli_args.list(cli_args.int()),

 "optional": cli_args.option(cli_args.string()),